 Telecoms Terms and Conditions

-“Agreement” means any airtime/landline/hosted/broadband/rental “Agreement” with any “Service Provider” (as defined below) with a “Customer”.
+“Agreement” means any landline/hosted/broadband/leased line/point 2 point/nts “Agreement” with any “Service Provider” (as defined below) with a “Customer”.

 “Assured Broadband” is a specialised broadband product which facilitates a dedicated IP circuit into the “Customer’s” business and delivers voice calls at the highest quality.

-“ATA” is a piece of equipment, which is required to facilitate an analogue door entry system to work in tandem with the “Hosted” system and constitutes an additional “Hosted” user.
+“ATA” (Analogue Telephone Adapter) is hardware, which is required to facilitate an analogue system e.g. a door entry system, to work in tandem with the “Hosted” system and constitutes an additional “Hosted” user.

 “Company” means Rose Communications (UK) Ltd (RCUK).
 Rose Communications (UK) Ltd is a company registered in England and Wales with the registration number 4468350 and registered address of 72b Oldhill Street, London, N16 6NA.

-“Converged Broadband” is a specialised broadband product which provides high quality IP voice and internet over a single connection, from one supplier, resulting in substantial savings.
+“Converged Broadband” is a specialised broadband product which provides high quality IP voice and internet over a single connection.

 “Landline” or fixed line is a telecommunications line, service or connection that uses wire running over land or underground to connect to a network.
 “Landline” services can include a single analogue, multi-line, ISDN2 and ISDN30.

-“Goods” means the products and or “Services” supplied by “the Company” to the “Customer”.
+“Goods” means any products supplied by “the Company” to the “Customer”.

-“Handset” means the telephone device supplied by the “Company” or any third-party supplier; which the “Company” has selected to provide the “Customer; and remains the property of the “Company” until the end of the thirty-six (36) month “Agreement” unless the “Handset/s” have been paid in full in month one (1) of the “Agreement”.
+“Handset” means the telephone device supplied by the “Company” or any third-party supplier; which the “Company” has selected to provide the “Customer”.

-“Hosted” is a form of VoIP (Voice over Internet Protocol) that is ‘hosted’ in the Cloud, meaning that no physical hardware is required on-site, other than a desk phone.
-Hosted Telephony is ideal for mobile workers who are constantly on the move.
-The office ‘landline’ number can be redirected to mobile devices and used anywhere with sufficient internet signal, making flexible working and hot-desking at multiple locations possible and easy to set up.
+“Hosted” is a form of VoIP (Voice over Internet Protocol) that is “Hosted” in the Cloud, meaning that no physical hardware is required on-site, other than a desk phone.

-“Leased Lines” is a private bidirectional or symmetrictelecommunications line between two or more locations.
-“Leased lines” are sometimes known as an ethernet “Leased Line”, private circuit or data line.
+“Leased Lines” is a private bidirectional or symmetric telecommunications line between two or more locations.
+A “Leased line” is sometimes known as an ethernet “Leased Line”, private circuit or data line.
 An Internet “Leased Line” is a premium internet connectivity product, normally delivered over fibre, which is dedicated and provides uncontended and symmetrical speeds.